Overview of Banks in Venezuela

 For anyone considering a career in banking in Venezuela, this list of top banks in Venezuela is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Banco Mercantil Americano was founded in 1917.
 Its name changed to Banco Neerlando Venezolano in 1925.
 After a year, it was renamed Banco Mercantil y Agrícola or Mercantile and Agricultural Bank.
-It is based in Caracas and is considered the second largest of the banks in Venezuela.
+The bank is based in Caracas, Venezuela, and employs around 7,300 employees.

-In the 1970s, Banco Mercantil established subsidiaries in several countries, including Brazil, Colombia, Curacao, Germany, the US, and the UK.
+In the 1970s, Banco Mercantil established subsidiaries in several countries, including Mexico, Brazil, Guatemala, Colombia, Curacao, El Salvador, Peru, Germany, the Caribbean, the US, and the UK.

 Banco de Venezuela